flengyel/ArcInfoGrid2Shapefile/README.md

 raster space <code>(i,j)</code> coordinates and internal box centroid coordinates is the identity.

-* The internal box centroid space could be represented by a matrix of 32-bit integers.
+* DONE: The internal box centroid space could be represented by a matrix of 32-bit integers.
 This is necessary because there can be hundreds of thousands or millions of polygons in general, and there is a one-one correspondence between regions and polygon boundaries (but not holes).
 Sixteen-bit words are